 Pei-Ju studied with Kathleen Winkler at Rice University, Roman Totenberg at Boston University, Shirley Givens at the Juilliard Pre-College, and Rodney Friend at the Royal College of Music.
 She graduated magna cum lauda from Boston University and has a Master's Degree in Violin Performance from Rice University.

 Pei-Ju is a registered Suzuki violin instructor and has studied the Suzuki methods with Ed Kreitman, Terry Durbin, and Kathleen White.
-She is a teacher and artistic advisor at STEP Birmingham, and also teaches at her private studio in Hoover, AL.
+She is a teacher at the Alabama School of Fine Arts, a teacher and artistic advisor at STEP Birmingham, and also teaches at her private studio in Hoover, AL.

 Troy Bast, Violin, currently performs regularly with the Alabama Symphony, the Chattanooga Symphony, the Huntsville Symphony, Mobile Symphony, and the Tuscaloosa Symphony.
 He is the former assistant principal 2nd violin in both the Huntsville Symphony and the Chattanooga Symphony.